Emily-Cathleen/TravelTracker/README.md

 # Travel Tracker 🌱

 Adventure Awaits!
 Use Travel Tracker to book your next getaway.
+This is an interactive webpage built with JavaScript that allows a user to track their past, present, and pending trips.

 ## Deployed Site